 Even though Mme Loiseau might have at her window fuchsias which developed the bad habit of forever allowing their branches to run all over with heads lowered, and whose flowers had no business more pressing, when they were large enough, than to go and cool their flushed, violet cheeks against the dark front of the church, for me the fuchsias did not for this reason become holy; between the flowers and the blackened stone against which they leaned, if my eyes perceived no interval, my mind reserved an abyss.
 The Way by Swann's, Lydia Davis translation

-Lincoln in the Bardo by George Saunders is great, more play than novel.
-I listened to it then went back and read it.
+Lincoln in the Bardo by George Saunders seems more like a play than a novel, especially as I listened to the beautifully-performed audio book.
+I so enjoyed listening to it I went back and read the book.

 Jesus' Son is by Denis Johnson who writes of sad but real characters.

 Wolf Hall by Hilary Mantel was a second read for me and was even more enjoyable than the first.

 Reservoir 13 by Jon McGregor tracks all things in a British village, month by month, season by season, with a clever use of the paragraph.